huaminglin/docker-demo/mysql-demo/README.md

 2018-12-26T09:10:12.819086Z	   12 Quit

 ## is not allowed to connect to this MySQL server
-docker-compose exec client mysql -h server
-ERROR 1130 (HY000): Host '172.29.0.3' is not allowed to connect to this MySQL server
+docker-compose exec client mysql -pdemo -h server ERROR 1130 (HY000): Host '172.29.0.3' is not allowed to connect to this MySQL server

 docker-compose exec server mysql -pdemo mysql -e "SELECT host FROM mysql.user WHERE User = 'root'"